 The Sautee Nacoochee Community Association, which includes an art gallery and the Folk Pottery Museum.

 The Gourd Place, celebrating the craft of turning gourds into beautiful pieces of art.

 The Helen Art Gallery and Heritage Center has regular exhibits, competitions and special events focused on the art community.

 The Russell-Brasstown National Scenic Byway takes you on a leisurely tour through the Chattahoochee-Oconee National Forest and is free.
 The byway is mild in the winter and cool in the summer and is a great way to check out the changing foliage of the region.
 The byway forms a complete loop that takes about three hours to drive and longer if you plan to linger at the many sites along the route.

-A vacation that won't break the bank at the cabin rentals in Helen, GA is possible with these top five affordable attractions.
+A vacation that won't break the bank is possible with these top five affordable attractions.
 What will you do first?